Manage sensitive data securely with vaults and secrets

 - you avoid the use of secrets that provide access to productions environments or sensitive customer data.

-Use secrets in your Virtual Services
+Use vaults and secrets in your virtual services